iampava/steal-like-a-dev/react-router/README.md

 # react-router | steal-like-a-dev

 Minimalist implementation of [react-router](https://github.com/ReactTraining/react-router).
-Primarily for teaching purposes in my [StealLikeADev.com](https://StealLikeADev.com) tutorial series, BUT since it's actually very usable, I decided to publish it as a package as well.
+Primarily for teaching purposes in my [StealLikeADev.com](https://StealLikeADev.com) tutorial series, BUT since it's actually very usable, I decided to publish it as a [NPM package](https://www.npmjs.com/package/@steal-like-a-dev/react-router) as well.

 These docs are "stolen" from react-router, but I've left only the parts I've actually implemented.
 Happy stealing!